The Child Foretold:

 In short: at the very least, he deliberately let that Prophecy escape.

 For that matter, we can absolutely take that reading as a given.
 Because Albus then went out of his way to be sure that Tom got word of that Prophecy’s existence, even if that unprepossessing youngster listening at the door wasn’t one of Tom’s own.
-I would say that the very next morning he waltzed into the Ministry, like a “good citizen” and oh-so-virtuously handed them a record of that Prophecy.
+I gather that the very next morning he waltzed into the Ministry, like a “good citizen” and oh-so-virtuously handed them a record of that Prophecy.

-Oh, he may not have known about Tom’s man Rookwood in the DoM, but he knew that the probability that a bonafide Prophecy record labeled with something like “The Fall of the Dark Lord” would have somebody talking about it.
+Oh, he may not have known about Tom’s man Rookwood in the DoM, but he knew that the probability that a bonafide Prophecy record labeled something like “The Fall of the Dark Lord” would have somebody talking about it.
 Even if they didn’t know what was actually in it.

 Dumbledore was offered a gaudy temptation by the Prophecy demons for the possibility of an “easy fix” to the problem of the former Tom Riddle.
 And even though he knew that Prophecies are a snare and a delusion, he’d been sitting in the middle of this conflict with Riddle for over 20 years and the whole situation has only gotten progressively worse.
 He took the bait in hopes of soon having it all over.